Yosshy-123/KAeRU-Log/.github/README.md

 ---

 KAeRU Log is a lightweight chat application built with Node.js.
-This app **must be accessed via Cloudflare Workers**.
+This application **must be accessed through Cloudflare Workers**.

-The actual server runs on Render, Koyeb, or a similar hosting service, while Workers acts as a reverse proxy.
+- The application itself is hosted on Render or Koyeb.
+- Cloudflare Workers act as a reverse proxy to relay requests.

 ---